 Tel Aviv Area

-Service of a private licensed driver / guide.
+Service of a government licensed English speaking driver/guide.

 Pick up / drop off at hotel.